Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 When it was time to register for the 2015 Integrity Toys W Club, you were able to purchase some exclusive

-club-only dolls, and a very recognizable one was called Ollie Lawson, which many Jem-only collectors
+club-only dolls, one was called Ollie Lawson, which looked very recognizable to many Jem collectors.

-the accessories and the beard.
-But what do we Jem fans care, as long as it resembles Jeff Wright,
+the accessories and the beard and dark mustache.
+But to many Jem fans he resembles Jeff Wright,

-Kimber's boyfriend, who appeared in seven episodes, and whom Kimber
+Kimber's boyfriend, who first appeared in the cartoon episode "Starbright Part One Falling Star", and whom Kimber

 still requesting an official Jeff.